JamieKnight/formica/README.md

 You can also configure Formica with a `filter` string for each input value.
 This string can contain one or more names of built-in filters.
 The complete list of currently supported filters rules is shown below:

-* trim - removes whitesapce from the start and end of the value
+* trim - removes whitespace from the start and end of the value
 * strtolower - converts the value to lowercase
+* strtoupper - converts the value to uppercase
+* numeric - removes all characters not allowed in numbers
+* int - removes all characters except digits, + and - signs
+* htmlescape - HTML entity-escape '"<>& and characters with ASCII value less than 32
+* htmlspecialchars - equivalent to calling htmlspecialchars() with ENT_QUOTES set
+* striptags - removes all HTML tags
+* nl2br - inserts HTML line breaks before all newlines in a string

 #### How to specify filters to apply